Refer to the NEMT Guide for information about procedures.

 MHCP does not cover the services listed below as medical transportation service costs for fee-for-service (FFS) (this list is not all-inclusive):

 The costs listed below are excluded by MHCP as medical transportation service costs for FFS.
 MHCP does not reimburse for these services and the provider cannot bill the member for them:

 Types of transports requiring authorization

 Transports exceeding 30- and 60-mile limits

-Local county human services or tribal agencies are responsible for authorization of NEMT services when a MHCP-covered medical service can only be received at a location more than 30 miles from the recipient’s home or residence for primary care and more than 60 miles from the recipient’s home or residence for specialty care.
+Local county human services or tribal agencies are responsible for authorization of NEMT services when a MHCP-covered medical service can only be received at a location more than 30 miles from the member’s home or residence for primary care and more than 60 miles from the member’s home or residence for specialty care.
 This does not include authorization for any protected transport (mode 6) services.

 FFS authorization is based on medical necessity and no provider within those 30- and 60-mile distances is capable of providing the level of care needed.
 The agency maintains documentation of the authorization by the local agency in the member’s file.
 It is not entered into the MHCP claims processing system.

 Out-of-state nonemergency transportation